cyclosproject/ng-swagger-gen/README.md

   not referenced by any operation.
 Defaults to true.
 - `minParamsForContainer`: Indicates the minimum number of parameters to wrap operation parameters in a container class.
 Defaults to 2.
+- `sortParams`: How to sort operation parameters.
+Required always come first.
+  For backwards compatibility, the default value is `desc`, but `none` is recommended for new projects.
 - `defaultTag`: The assumed tag for operations that don't define any.
   Defaults to `Api`.
 - `removeStaleFiles`: Indicates whether or not to remove any files in the